 Parks and Hiking

-- Palmer Park – The best part about Palmer Park is the amount of options.
-Not only are there multi-use trails and scenic points you can drive to, there are sports fields and a playground on the park’s eastern edge.
+Palmer Park – The best part about Palmer Park is the number of options.
+Not only are there multi-use trails and scenic points you can drive to, but there are also sports fields and a playground on the park’s eastern edge.
 For a full day of outside enjoyment, Palmer Park is a fantastic option.

-- North Cheyenne Cañon – For steeper and harder trails, North Cheyenne Cañon Park is a beautiful park to choose, which pays off with big views.
+North Cheyenne Cañon – For steeper and harder trails, North Cheyenne Cañon Park is a beautiful park to choose from, which pays off with big views.
 Seven Bridges and Mount Custer trails are two of the most popular in the park, but you can take just about any path and you’ll find yourself in a woodland fairyland, no matter what time of year you go.

-- Fountain Creek Regional Park – Just a 15 minute drive south of Colorado Springs is the small town of Fountain, which offers one of the most gorgeous parks in the area.
-Fountain Regional Park boasts miles of hiking trails, as well as a nature center where kids and adults alike can learn more about the ecology of this marshy area.
+Fountain Creek Regional Park – Just a 15-minute drive south of Colorado Springs is the small town of Fountain, which offers one of the most gorgeous parks in the area.
+Fountain Creek Regional Park boasts miles of hiking trails, as well as a nature center where kids and adults alike can learn more about the ecology of this marshy area.

 Museums and Art

-- Art Galleries – There are a ton of art galleries in downtown Colorado Springs, Old Colorado City, and Manitou Springs to enjoy.
-For an overview on the subject check out the best galleries in The Springs.
+Art Galleries – There are a ton of art galleries in downtown Colorado Springs, Old Colorado City, and Manitou Springs to enjoy.
+For an overview of the subject check out the best galleries in The Springs.

 Military and Sports